Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/azure-spring-boot-sample-active-directory-spring-security-resource-server/README.md

 - An Azure Active Directory (Azure AD) tenant.
 For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/)
 - You register your web APP in App registrations in the Azure portal.
 - A Web APP runtime that requires access to a Web API.

+### Environment checklist
+We need to ensure that this [environment checklist][ready-to-run-checklist] is completed before the run.

 ## Include the package
 ```xml